Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Turcot syndrome is a genetic disorder clinically comprised of an association of primary neuroepithelial tumors of the central nervous system with familial adenomatous polyposis coli (APC) or hereditary nonpolyposis colorectal cancer.
-This article describes the pathogenesis and diagnosis of this syndrome.
-The management of patients with Turcot syndrome takes into consideration both the CNS lesions and colorectal lesions.
+Turcot syndrome is a genetic disorder clinically characterized by primary brain tumors and colorectal adenomas and carcinomas.
+It has been found to be associated with germline mutations in the adenomatous polyposis coli (APC) gene and hereditary nonpolyposis colorectal cancer (HNPCC), with mutations in mismatch repair genes.
+This article describes the pathogenesis, clinical features, and diagnosis of this syndrome.
+The management of patients with Turcot syndrome takes into consideration both the CNS lesions and colorectal lesions, the potential risk for other malignancies, and the ethical aspects and possible consequences of genetic testing.
 Early detection of brain tumors in patients with familial adenomatous polyposis coli will likely improve outcome.
-Therefore, surveillance for brain tumors is considered worthwhile in these patients.

 • An important differential diagnosis is metastatic brain tumor in cases with colorectal carcinoma. | |

 Definition.
-The earlier cases of Turcot syndrome included only brain tumors of neuroepithelial origin, but some authors have reported other tumors as well.
-One of the original cases of Turcot had a 3 mm chromophobe adenoma of the pituitary in addition to glioblastoma.
+Controversy persists regarding whether Turcot syndrome constitutes a distinct genetic disorder, but most agree that it is a clinical syndrome consisting of brain and gastrointestinal malignancies with different underlying genetic etiologies.
+The earlier cases of Turcot syndrome included only brain tumors of neuroepithelial origin, but some authors have reported other CNS tumors as well.
+One of the original cases of Turcot syndrome had a 3 mm chromophobe adenoma of the pituitary in addition to glioblastoma.
 Several other tumors of organs besides the colon and brain have been reported in some cases of Turcot syndrome.
 It is difficult to define the exact components of this syndrome.
-The synonym “glioma-polyposis complex,” sometimes used to describe the syndrome, does not adequately describe it because it restricts the brain tumor to glioma and the colon lesions to polyposis.
-Because neuroepithelial tumors other than gliomas and nonpolyposis colorectal cancer are recognized as components of Turcot syndrome, the following definition of Turcot syndrome would be more appropriate: Turcot syndrome is an association of primary neuroepithelial tumors of the central nervous system with familial adenomatous polyposis coli or hereditary nonpolyposis colorectal cancer.
-It is generally agreed that CNS tumors of nonneuroepithelial origin such as meningiomas, pituitary tumors, craniopharyngioma, and CNS lymphoma should not be included as components of Turcot syndrome.
+The synonym glioma-polyposis complex, sometimes used to describe the syndrome, does not adequately describe it because it restricts the brain tumor to glioma and the colon lesions to polyposis.
+Many consider Turcot syndrome a variant of familial adenomatous polyposis (apc; commonly associated with medulloblastomas), constitutional mismatch repair deficiency (CMMRD), and Lynch syndrome (more commonly associated with gliomas).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.